tymyrddin/android-mitigations/source/docs/authentication/sim-pin.md

-# Change the SIM PIN
+# Changing the SIM PIN

 The SIM card PIN code is meant to protect your data against unauthorised access.
 Each SIM you insert into a smartphone has a PIN code that you need to enter in order to activate the card.
 Some mobile providers use standard PIN codes, like